afroware/discovery-config/README.md

-# Sample Spring Cloud Config for the JHipster Registry
+# Spring Cloud Config for Discovery

-This is a sample repository used by the [JHipster Registry](https://github.com/jhipster/jhipster-registry).
+This is a default repository used by the [Discovery](https://github.com/afroware/discovery).

-When running the JHipster Registry with the `git` profile, it uses this sample repository by default, and will serve the `application.yml` file that is located at the root directory.
+When running the Discovery with the `git` profile, it uses this repository by default, and will serve the `application.yml` file that is located at the root directory.

-For real-world usage, you should replace this repository by your own repository, where you can manage your own Yaml configuration files.